Ascott House: Ascott today

 Ascott House, with some of its important art collection and a small part of the estate, was given in 1947 to the National Trust by Anthony de Rothschild.
 The National Trust market the property under the name "Ascott".
-However, as at nearby Waddesdon Manor, the Rothschild family retain a very close control over Ascott.
+However, as at nearby Waddesdon Manor, the Rothschild family retain a very close control.
 The last resident of the house was the son of the donor, Sir Evelyn de Rothschild, who died in 2022.
 He added further works of art and ceramics to the collection and much of what is seen in the collection is still privately owned by the Rothschild family.

 Sir Evelyn de Rothschild also expanded the estate to its present size of approximately 3200 acres (13 km2).
 The estate contains many miles of new road-side tree planting, well-kept hedging, and cropping and planting of new woodland but retains some of the older permanent pasture and small fields.
 A major new road, the A505 ploughs through the area between the house and its Stud Farm, but has been disguised by dense woodland planting.

-Postcards and guidebooks are available for sale within Ascott House.
-The house retains very much the feel of a private house, and is open to the public in the afternoon of many weekdays during summer.
+The house retains very much the feel of a private home, and is open to the public in the afternoon of many weekdays during summer.